don1138/blender-qmc/README.md

 **Mid-Century Modern Colors** is sourced from [**7 Paint Colors That Nail the Midcentury Modern Look**](https://www.dwell.com/article/best-midcentury-modern-paint-colors-111e82a1) on **Dwell.com**.

 **House & Garden Colors 1971** is sourced from a scan of a vintage magazine cover found online.

+**Ford Colors 1958** is sourced from a scan of vintage promotional material found online.

 <br><br>